MSc in Rural Development Engineering - MATE Directorate of Education

 Professional practice

-Practice completion options for full-time students:
+Practice for full-time work schedule students

-- Through Erasmus placements
+- Erasmus placements.

 Skills and Competencies Acquired